FOCUS: for Students with Learning Disabilities and ADHD

 The FOCUS Program is offered in stages to better meet the needs of students.

 To learn more about each stage, click here.

 FREQUENTLY ASKED QUESTIONS:

 How do I apply to be a member of the FOCUS program?

 To be eligible for the FOCUS program, students must first meet the admissions requirements of Ursuline College and be accepted to Ursuline College.
-Once admitted to Ursuline College, students should contact the FOCUS program coordinator to apply.
+Once admitted to Ursuline College, students should contact the Disability Specialist to apply.
 Upon meeting with the Disability Specialist, students will present up to date documentation

 of the diagnosed disability and possible treatment.
-Providing a doctor's prescription pad note is not sufficient
+Providing the Disability Specialist with a doctor's prescription pad note is not sufficient

 No. Basic accommodations and auxiliary aids are granted to all students with documented disabilities that register with the URSA office.
 Students are entitled to receive certain basic accommodations at no additional cost.
 Accommodation needs are determined by documentation provided and meeting with the disability specialist.
 To learn more about basic accommodations provided, click here.

 Do FOCUS students take the same classes that other students take?

 Yes, students enrolled in the FOCUS program must take the same classes and meet the same expectations as any other student at Ursuline College.